Last Updated on September 27, 2021

 3. Milk and Flavored Milk

 Milk is a great option for pregnant women.
-In fact, it’s recommended that pregnant women drink around three glasses of about 8oz / 240ml per day.
+In fact, pregnant women have calcium needs equivalent to around three glasses of about 8oz / 240ml per day – though you can get it from other sources too – yogurt, for example.

 Milkshakes are a different consideration – they should always be made with pasteurized ingredients and often are high in sugar and artificial flavorings, not to mention having unhealthy toppings.